-Each institution must submit to OHE a final DDS batch for the ending aid year.
-An institution must continue to submit final batches until all exceptions are resolved and OHE accepts the final batch.
+Each institution must submit to OHE a final State Grant File for the ending aid year.
+An institution must continue to submit final Files until all exceptions are resolved and OHE accepts the final File.

-The institution and OHE's DDS records must be balanced by no later than August 31 each year for the prior year's MSG funds.
+The institution and OHE's State Grant File records must be balanced by no later than August 31 each year for the prior year's MSG funds.